-Small, silvery, and packed with nutritional value, menhaden are filter feeders that consume plankton and in turn are food for striped bass and other important fish, as well as marine mammals and sea birds like gannets, ospreys, and loons.
+Small, silvery, and packed with nutritional value, menhaden are filter feeders that consume plankton and in turn are food for striped bass, bluefish, gray trout (weakfish), and other important fish, as well as marine mammals and sea birds like gannets, ospreys, and loons.
 Though many people have never even heard of this boney, oily, unappetizing fish (also known as bunker or pogy), they are a critical link in the marine food web.
 This little unsung hero converts the energy stored in algae and the tiny, shrimplike plankton that they eat into high-energy, high-protein food for many of our favorite predators.

-Further, the Chesapeake Bay has historically been the most important nursery area for Atlantic menhaden throughout its range from Maine to Florida.
-From spring through fall, juveniles as well as adults would be found throughout the entire Bay when the population was healthy.
+The Chesapeake Bay has historically been the most important nursery area for Atlantic menhaden throughout its range from Maine to Florida.
+From spring through fall, schools of juveniles and adults graze plankton all over the Bay and its tidal rivers.

-The latest scientific assessment of the population, adopted February 2015, shows the total "biomass" (basically the total mass, or weight, of the fish stock) at a reasonable level due to the belief there are more, older (and therefore larger) menhaden in northern waters than previously thought.
-But it also shows that the total number of menhaden is low relative to historic patterns.
-This is important, because it is the number of prey available (abundance) that is key for predators like striped bass and osprey.
-Reinforcing this concern is the fact that the number of young menhaden produced in the Bay each year (“recruitment”) has been poor for the last 20 years.
-This low number is of persistent concern and has been linked to the chronic disease problem facing Chesapeake striped bass.
+The number of menhaden available (“abundance”) is key for predators like striped bass and osprey.
+Unfortunately, the number of young menhaden produced in the Bay each year (“recruitment”) has been poor for the last 20 years.
+This low number is of persistent concern and has been linked to an increase in chronic disease in Chesapeake striped bass.

 What's Being Done Now?

-The latest population assessment was completed in early 2015, and the ASMFC is evaluating how to apply it to management of the fishery.
+The latest population assessment was completed in 2017, and the ASMFC is evaluating how to apply it to management of the fishery.
 Some advocates for the fishing industry are urging an increase in the quota, arguing that the assessment shows a healthy population.
-CBF and others are urging caution and more thorough analysis to ensure there are enough menhaden to serve as forage for other species in the coastal ecosystem.
+CBF and others are urging caution and more thorough analysis to ensure there are enough menhaden to serve as prey for other species in the coastal ecosystem.

-While the population does appear in better condition than previously thought, it is still a long way from being healthy and certainly a long way from fulfilling all the forage needs of striped bass and other predators.
-The new assessment only shows the status of the menhaden population independent of other species and not its robustness within the food web.
+While the menhaden population is recovering, it is still a long way from being healthy and certainly a long way from fulfilling all the forage needs of striped bass and other predators.
+The new assessment only shows the status of the menhaden population independent of other species and not its contribution to the food web.

-The challenge of the ASMFC is to follow through on its longstanding commitment and adopt guidelines for the fishery that account for menhaden's crucial role in the ecosystem ("ecological reference points").
-Only with these tools will it be able to consider changing catch levels without impacting the other species that depend on menhaden as food.
+It is now up to the ASMFC is to follow through on its longstanding commitment and adopt guidelines for the fishery that account for menhaden's crucial role in the ecosystem ("ecological reference points").
+Only with these tools will it be able to consider changing catch levels without impacting other species that depend on menhaden as food.